 Facebook is in the news, again.
-This time, continuing the conversation of combating fake news on their platform.
+This time for continuing the conversation of combating fake news on their platform.
 According to an article published by CNET, Facebook announced that it is taking new steps to prevent misinformation, scams and other questionable content from going viral on the platform.
-One of these measures include monitoring groups that are private in order to stop this cycle of fake news.
+One of these measures include monitoring groups that are private in order to stop the cycle of fake news.

 This comes at a price for the user, and again, this price is privacy.
 Facebook private groups were originally intended for users to post content that only members of the group could view.
 However, with the implementation of these new steps, groups won’t necessarily be private.

-These new measures are likely to be in response to the criticism the company has faced over the years when it comes to misinformation about vaccines and other forms of fake news.
+These new measures are likely to be in response to the criticism the company has faced over the years when it comes to misinformation about vaccines, politics, and other forms of fake news.
 Remember when you would constantly see anti-vaccine content?

 Even though all of these new measures sound like they are intending to do good, they still open the door for issues regarding free speech and privacy.
 We all joke about the government watching us through our smartphones, but the reality is that you really don’t know who is watching or listening to you.
 If you think about Facebook’s two billion users worldwide, you understand how powerful the platform actually is, and how hard it is to control.